-- Tenants individually describe their ideal tenant and the qualities that would be unacceptable as a tenant (e.g. a smoker or someone who does not like pets may be completely unacceptable) - Tenants jointly agree on what is desirable and what is essential for a housemate and draw up a simple criteria - An agreed amount of time is used to find the right tenant - If the right tenant is not found within agreed timeframe tenants can opt on a compromise on their ideal tenant and continue to search for an agreed amount of time - If no suitable tenant can be found in an agreed amount of time, the tenants have a choice to either renegotiate the finances of their housing and support arrangement so that it is financially viable, accept a tenant that the landlord finds or give notice to quit and seek alternative housing.
+- Tenants individually describe their ideal tenant and the qualities that would be unacceptable as a tenant (e.g. a smoker or someone who does not like pets may be completely unacceptable) - Tenants jointly agree on what is desirable and what is essential for a housemate and draw up a simple criteria - An agreed amount of time is used to find the right tenant - If the right tenant is not found within agreed timeframe tenants can opt on a compromise on their ideal tenant and continue to search for an agreed amount of time so that it is financially viable, accept a tenant that the landlord finds or give notice to quit and seek alternative housing.